sovrin-foundation/protocol/message-packaging.md

 }
 ```

-To keep track of nesting, the initiator of an interaction can also reference an optional parent IID.
+To keep track of nesting, the initiator of an interaction can also reference an optional parent iid.

 iid: A mutually agreed identifier for the Interaction.
 mid: A message ID unique to the IID and sender.